Beithir: Folklore

 John Gregorson Campbell in 1900 provided an account of the beithir:

 The big beast of Scanlastle in Islay was one of this kind.
 It devoured seven horses on its way to Loch-in-daal.
 A ship was lying at anchor in the loch at the time, and a line of barrels filled with deadly spikes, and with pieces of flesh laid upon them, was placed from the shore to the ship.
 Tempted by the flesh, the "loathly worm" made its way out on the barrels and was killed by the spikes and cannon.

 Writing in the Celtic Review in 1908, the folklorist E. C. Watson described the beithir as a "venomous and destructive creature".
 She suggested the basis of the legends were founded in the destructive characteristics of lightning and serpents.

-The beithir was said to be sighted on summer nights when lightning strikes occurred.